Business owners excited to get back to work as salons, gyms reopen in Kansas

 Some gyms have not seen booming business just yet, but said they’re still working hard to guarantee employees and gym members are safe.

-“It’s not our normal busyness, but just the right amount,” said Ronn McMahon, president of CEO of Greater Wichita YMCA.
+“It’s not our normal business, but just the right amount,” said Ronn McMahon, president of CEO of Greater Wichita YMCA.

 All the businesses, though, are excited to be back and said they’re even more excited to see customers and clients again.